 - De-risking (development stage) – this will make the pinnacles safe again for the short to medium term. it will also involve some partial dismantling which will also help us to understand what the problem might be.
 This work needs to happen as soon as possible.

-- Long term repairs – once the problem has been identified and a permanent fix is found, work will begin on a more permanent fix.
-At the same time the problems with this spire will also be addressed.
+- Long term repairs – once the problem has been identified and a permanent solution is found, work will begin on a more permanent fix.
+At the same time the problems with the spire will also be addressed.
 This will be particularly expensive and is certainly beyond our means, financially.
 It can only start when we have secured funding from major national funders.

 What are the alternatives?